 What Is a Poker Nit?

-The term “nit” was coined a long time ago by live poker players to describe someone playing the game in a particularly snug way.
+The term “nit” was coined long ago by live poker players to describe someone playing the game in a particularly snug position.

-Poker nits play very tight before the flop, often only entering pots with the top 10% of all possible hands, and even tighter than that in early positions at the table.
+Poker nits play very tight before the flop, often only entering pots with the top 10% of the best starting hands and even tighter than that in early positions at the table.

 A true nit will easily find a fold UTG with pocket nines, will not call a raise with KQ, and will never 3-bet AQ, while usually only flat-calling a hand like TT, JJ, or AK as well.